LacledesLAN/Dockerfiles/README.md

 ======
 All Laclede's LAN docker images belong to one of three levels.
 By design the lower the image level the less-frequently it needs to be rebuild during development and event cycles.

+All images should follow the LL directory structures for a given category to ensure they'll work when stacked together.

 1. Category Level
 -----------------
 This level provides a "base level" of features, packages, and utilies for the operating system.
 Defined categories include: